-TO REPORT A VIOLATION PLEASE CALL: (562) 570-2633 OR EMAIL: CETASKFORCE@LONGBEACH.GOV
+TO REPORT A VIOLATION PLEASE CALL: (562) 570-2633 OR

+- Countertops and other high-touch surfaces are sanitized frequently; - o All other requirements in this Protocol are followed. - Customers are prohibited from purchasing and consuming beverages while standing in the facility. - o Customers may not order and drink at the bar. - Customers are not allowed to order and pick up drinks at the bar and transport them to their tables.

-- Limit the number of wait staff serving individual parties.
-Discourage employees and customers from congregating in high traffic areas such as bathrooms, - Discourage employees and customers from congregating in high traffic areas such as bathrooms hallways, bar areas, reservation and credit card terminals, etc. - o Require employees to avoid handshakes and similar greetings that break physical distance. - ☐ Use barriers or increase distance between tables/chairs to separate employees in employee breakrooms.
-Where possible, create outdoor break areas with shade covers and seating that ensures physical distancing. - Operations have been redesigned, where possible, to achieve physical distancing between employees. - Kitchen and other back of house area's floors are marked to reinforce physical distancing requirements. - Physical distancing protocols should be used in any office areas, kitchens, pantries, walk-in freezers, or other high density high-traffic employee areas. - Incidental contact is to be expected, however, the goal is to limit this to less than 15 minutes, preferably 10 minutes cumulatively over a 24 hour period, and the employees are always wearing their face coverings.
+☐ Use barriers or increase distance between tables/chairs to separate employees in employee

+Kitchen and other back of house area's floors are marked to reinforce physical distancing requirements.

+☐ Physical distancing protocols should be used in any office areas, kitchens, pantries, walk-in freezers, or other high density high-traffic employee areas.

+Incidental contact is to be expected, however, the goal is to limit this to less than 15 minutes, preferably 10 minutes cumulatively over a 24 hour period, and the employees are always wearing their face coverings.